Editorial & Advertiser disclosure

 "I don't think we should jump the gun.
 (There's) another two months before the OBR produce their forecast."

-Earlier this month, a sharp sell-off in British government bonds, driven to a large degree by shifts in U.S. interest rate expectations ahead of the presidential inauguration of Donald Trump, forced Reeves to say she would act to meet her fiscal rules if needed.
+Earlier this month, a sharp sell-off in British government bonds, driven to a large degree by shifts in U.S. interest rate expectations ahead of the inauguration of President Donald Trump, forced Reeves to say she would act to meet her fiscal rules if needed.

 Market borrowing costs have fallen back in the last week and as of Thursday, British gilts were the third best-performing bonds among the Group of Seven countries this year.